Spreading Models in Banach Space Theory: The Brunel-Sucheston spreading models

-It is clear from the definition of the spreading model that it describes a kind of almost isometric finite representability\footnote{A Banach space $Y$ is finitely representable in $X$ if for every finite dimensional subspace $F$ of $Y$ and every $\ee>0$ there exists $T:F\to Y$ bounded linear injection such that $\|T\|\cdot\|T^{-1}\|<1+\ee$.} of the space generated by the sequence $(e_n)_{n}$ into the space $(X,\|\cdot\|)$.
+It is clear from the definition of the spreading model that it describes a kind of finite representability\footnote{A Banach space $Y$ is finitely representable in $X$ if for every finite dimensional subspace $F$ of $Y$ and every $\ee>0$ there exists $T:F\to Y$ bounded linear injection such that $\|T\|\cdot\|T^{-1}\|<1+\ee$.} of the space generated by the sequence $(e_n)_{n}$ into the space $(X,\|\cdot\|)$.
 However there exists a significant difference between the two concepts.
-Indeed in the frame of the finite representability there are two classical achievements: Dvoretsky's theorem (c.f. \cite{D}) asserting that $\ell^2$ is almost isometrically finitely representable in every Banach space $X$ and also Krivine's theorem (c.f. \cite{Kr}) asserting that for every linearly independent sequence $(x_n)_{n}$ in $X$ there exists a $1\leq p\leq \infty$ such that $\ell^p$ is almost isometrically block finitely representable in $X$.
-On the other hand there exists a reflexive space $X$ admitting no $\ell^p$ as a spreading model (c.f. \cite{O-S}).
+Indeed in the frame of the finite representability there are two classical achievements: Dvoretsky's theorem (c.f. \cite{D}) asserting that $\ell^2$ is finitely representable in every Banach space $X$ and also Krivine's theorem (c.f. \cite{Kr}) asserting that for every linearly independent sequence $(x_n)_{n}$ in $X$ there exists a $1\leq p\leq \infty$ such that $\ell^p$ is block finitely representable in $X$.
+On the other hand E. Odell and Th.
+Schlumprecht (c.f. \cite{O-S}) have shown there exists a reflexive space $X$ admitting no $\ell^p$ as a spreading model .
 Thus the spreading models of a space lie strictly between the finitely representable spaces in $X$ and the spaces that are isomorphic to a subspace of $X$.

-We think of the spreading models associated to a Banach space $X$ as a cloud of Banach spaces, including many members with regular structure, surrounding the space $X$ and offering information concerning the local structure of $X$ in an asymptotic manner.
+The spreading models associated to a Banach space $X$ can be considered as a cloud of Banach spaces, including many members with regular structure, surrounding the space $X$ and offering information concerning the local structure of $X$ in an asymptotic manner.
 Our aim is to enlarge that cloud and to fill in the gap between spreading models and the spaces which are finitely representable in $X$.
-More precisely we extend the Brunel-Sucheston definition and we show that under the new definition the spreading models associated to a Banach space $X$ form a whole hierarchy of classes of spaces indexed by the countable ordinals.
-In this hierarchy the classical spreading models correspond to the first class.
+More precisely we extend the Brunel-Sucheston concept of a spreading model and we show that under the new definition the spreading models associated to a Banach space $X$ form a whole hierarchy of classes of spaces indexed by the countable ordinals.
+The first class of this hierarchy is the classical spreading models.